Password Sheet Templates: Keep Track of Your Online Accounts and Subscriptions in 2024

 A password sheet is a place to store all information related to the varied accounts an organization, team, or individual uses to perform their job.
 It can help keep track of important renewal dates, who on the team owns the account (and therefore pays the subscription), whether the account is active or dormant, the email associated with the account, the login page for easy access to the tool, and any other relevant information.

-Disclaimer: While some people use password sheets to also keep track of login credentials (usernames and passwords), TeamPassword strongly discourages this action.
+Disclaimer: While some people use password sheets to also keep track of login credentials (usernames and passwords), TeamPassword strongly discourages doing so.
 An unencrypted password sheet is a very dangerous place to store a password.

 Google Sheets vs Microsoft Excel vs CSV password sheet